Figure of the Earth: Motivation

-By the late 1600s, serious effort was devoted to modeling the Earth as an ellipsoid, beginning with French astronomer Jean Picard's measurement of a degree of arc along the Paris meridian.
+By the late 17th century, serious effort was devoted to modeling the Earth as an ellipsoid, beginning with French astronomer Jean Picard's measurement of a degree of arc along the Paris meridian.
 Improved maps and better measurement of distances and areas of national territories motivated these early attempts.
 Surveying instrumentation and techniques improved over the ensuing centuries.
 Models for the figure of the Earth improved in step.

 In the mid- to late 20th century, research across the geosciences contributed to drastic improvements in the accuracy of the figure of the Earth.
 The primary utility of this improved accuracy was to provide geographical and gravitational data for the inertial guidance systems of ballistic missiles.
 This funding also drove the expansion of geoscientific disciplines, fostering the creation and growth of various geoscience departments at many universities.
 These developments benefited many civilian pursuits as well, such as weather and communication satellite control and GPS location-finding, which would be impossible without highly accurate models for the figure of the Earth.